mindcube/geo-locator/README.md

 - Bootstrap

 ### Project Setup
-To run a local development enviornment, you must have virtualbox and vagrant installed.
+To run a local development environment, you *must* have virtualbox and vagrant installed.

 **Setup Steps:**